top of page

 Automated repair, blending and inspection

 We are developing the robotic solution for automated inspection, maintenance and repair of metal parts from existing airplane engine parts.
-This technology is a continuation of the SMITZH project outcomes, aligning with SAM|XL expertise.
-The project involves, among other things:
+This technology aligns with SAM XL’s expertise and involves:

 • Scan-to-path